Yokosuka D4Y Suisei

-While the aircraft was originally conceived as a dive bomber, the D4Y was used in other roles including reconnaissance, night fighter and special attack (kamikaze).
-It made its combat debut as a reconnaissance aircraft when two pre-production D4Y1-Cs embarked aboard the Sōryū to take part in the Battle of Midway in 1942.
-It was not until March 1943 that it was accepted for use as a dive bomber.
-The early D4Y1 and D4Y2 featured the liquid-cooled Aichi Atsuta engine, a licensed version of the German Daimler-Benz DB 601, while the later D4Y3 and D4Y4 featured the Mitsubishi MK8P Kinsei radial engine.
+The first D4Y1 was complete in November 1940 and made its maiden flight at Yokosuka the following month.
+The flight testing phase was protacted by several difficulties, including with flutter, which required structural alterations to resolve.
+While the aircraft was originally conceived as a dive bomber, the D4Y was used in other roles including reconnaissance, night fighter and special attack.
+(Note: Special attack included reconnaissance and regular bombing attacks besides kamikaze attacks.)
+The type made its combat debut as a reconnaissance aircraft when two pre-production D4Y1-Cs embarked aboard to take part in the Battle of Midway in 1942.
+It was not until March 1943 that the D4Y1 was accepted for use as a dive bomber.
+While the early D4Y1 and D4Y2 featured the liquid-cooled Aichi Atsuta V12 engine, a licensed version of the German Daimler-Benz DB 601, while the later D4Y3 and D4Y4 featured the air-cooled Mitsubishi MK8P Kinsei 62 radial engine, which was more reliable but possessed high fuel consumption.
+The D4Y1 Kai was fitted with catapult apparatus to permit operations from compact carriers.
+It was not until the final variant, the D4Y4, that the aircraft was fitted with bulletproof glass and armor protection for both the crew and fuel tanks.

-Like many other Japanese aircraft of the time, the D4Y lacked armor and self-sealing fuel tanks and it was not until the final variant, the D4Y4, that the aircraft was given bulletproof glass and armor protection for the crew and fuel tanks.
-Nevertheless, the D4Y was one of the fastest dive bombers of the war, particularly the D4Y4 which Max Gadney said was the "fastest dive-bomber of World War II" and that it was "faster than the Zero".
-Only the delays in its development hindered its service while its predecessor, the slower fixed-gear Aichi D3A, remained in service much longer than intended.
-In October 1944, an attack by a lone D4Y resulted in the sinking of light carrier USS Princeton in the Battle of Leyte Gulf.
-Similarly in March 1945, a single D4Y managed to hit the carrier USS Franklin with two bombs, nearly sinking Franklin and resulting in the loss of almost 800 of her crew.
+The D4Y was one of the fastest dive bombers of the conflict, particularly the D4Y4, which aviation historian Max Gadney said was the "fastest dive-bomber of World War II... faster than the Zero".
+Only the delays in its development hindered the D4Y's service while its predecessor, the slower fixed-gear Aichi D3A, remained operational for much longer than intended.
+In October 1944, an attack by a lone D4Y resulted in the sinking of light carrier in the Battle of Leyte Gulf.
+Similarly, in March 1945, a single D4Y managed to hit the carrier with two bombs, nearly sinking Franklin and resulting in the loss of almost 800 of her crew.
 Famously, a D4Y was used in one of the final kamikaze attacks in 1945, hours after the surrender of Japan, with Vice Admiral Matome Ugaki in the rear cockpit.
+All remaining aircraft were withdrawn shortly after the Surrender of Japan, which ended the conflict.